 When it comes to websites, simple is always better.
 Fancy animations certainly have a place for some businesses, but odds are, a simple design with a clear navigation bar will be a better choice for your company.

 Trying to fit too much information on one page can be overwhelming.
 Your visitors are more likely to leave than try to sift through it all.

 This isn’t an option anymore.

-Out of 4,660 million internet users in 2020, 3,280 million of them were mobile users.
+Did you know there are about 250 Million or more app downloads per day!
 That means nearly three-quarters of all your traffic will come from people on mobile devices.

 And that number is always on the rise.
 If your website isn’t mobile-friendly, they won’t stick around, meaning you’ll lose business.

 Just because a WordPress theme looks good on Google Chrome doesn’t mean it will have the same appearance on Firefox or Internet Explorer.
 Before you choose a theme, you should always test how it will look on different web browsers.